 When I created those brown bear cupcakes I used Candy Melt wafers for the snout and ears and really loved how they looked.
 Being the wafers are round they had to be cut in order to attach to the round edge of a Reese's Cup.
 It's not difficult but I realize some people won't want to buy the round cookie cutter needed to make the curved cuts in the wafers.

-The Miniature White Reese’s Cups work great as a snout and a brown Reese’s Pieces is the perfect nose.
-Adding the Mini White Reese’s Cups as ears is super easy.
-Being both the mini and the regular size peanut butter cups have ridges, the sort of connect together when attached to each other using melted white Candy Melts.
+The Miniature White Reese's Cups work great as a snout and a brown Reese's Pieces is the perfect nose.
+Adding the Mini White Reese's Cups as ears is super easy.
+Both the mini and the regular-size peanut butter cups have ridges, that sort of connect together when attached to each other using melted white Candy Melts.